 FAQs for Prospective OB/GYN Hospitalists

-Answer – We are seen as expert providers for both OB and GYN emergencies.
+Answer – We are the clinical experts for obstetrical management and GYN emergencies.

 - Care for unassigned inpatient OB and GYN patients